Semi-supervised learning for joint SAR and multispectral land cover classification: Experimental Results

+We then focus our attention on evaluating the finetuning performance (Table \ref{taaft}), i.e., when the entire pretrained model is optimized using the available labels.
+We compare against the same initialization schemes of the previous experiment.
+It can be noticed that the proposed approach is the only one that is able to significantly improve over random initialization.

+These results suggest that the proposed method is highly effective at improving the performance of end-to-end deep learning models for land cover classification when SAR and multispectral data are jointly used.
 A qualitative comparison is shown in Fig. \ref{fexample}, which shows some examples of predicted maps obtained using the different methods considered in the evaluation.
 We can observe that the proposed SSCL is able to segment finer details than existing methods.
 Also notice that, according to visual inspection, in some cases, SSCL seems to be even more accurate than the ground truth due to mislabeling issues in the dataset, especially for similar classes such as Shrubland, Grassland and Forest.

-The improvement of the proposed method is confirmed by evaluating its performance when considering a different number of training labels, as shown in Fig. \ref{faa}.
-The difference with respect to the baseline in terms of AA ranges from 2 to 4 percentage points for all the number of training samples considered in the evaluation.
-It is interesting to notice that even with very few samples (48 in the minimum case) the pretrained model can provide better performance than a randomly initialized network.

-In conclusion, we must remark that the previously presented results are not directly comparable to the results in Track 2 of the DFC2020 challenge, where AAs up to $61\%$ are reached, for a number of reasons.
-In particular, the dataset suffers from mislabeling and many works presented in the challenge manually fixed part of the labels.
-Additionally, we do not use the low-resolution labels from Track 1 to avoid confounding factors related to weak, imprecise supervision.
-Finally, most of the final results of the challenge are based on ensembles of methods and post-processing techniques which can be applied to any method.